matomo-org/developer-documentation/docs/generated/master/Piwik/Period/Range.md

 <a name="getPrettyString" id="getPrettyString"></a>
 ### `getPrettyString()`

-Returns the current period as a string
+Returns the current period as a string.

 #### Signature